Feature Photo: Shohei Ohtani, RHP/RF

-When I last checked in on the pride of Japan in an April feature story found here, Shohei Ohtani (RHP/RF, Hokkaido Nippon-Ham Fighters, NPB), the two-way player debate was just heating up, and I was skeptical about how realistic it was for Ohtani to make meaningful contributions to a team on both sides of the ball.
-Since then, however, the kid has gone off, and as of September 20 he’s got 22 home runs and an OPS of 1.008—while continuing to be his dominant self on the mound (84 hits over 123 innings pitched, including 151 Ks and 2.12 ERA).
+When I last checked in on the pride of Japan in an April, 2016 feature story about the cultural depth of the game of baseball in Japan, (found here), Shohei Ohtani (RHP/RF, Hokkaido Nippon-Ham Fighters, NPB), the two-way player debate was just heating up, and I was skeptical about how realistic it was for Ohtani to make meaningful contributions to a team on both sides of the ball.
+Since then, however, the kid has gone off, and as of September 20 he’s got 22 home runs and an OPS of 1.008—while continuing to be his dominant self on the mound (84 hits over 123 innings pitched, including 151 strikeouts and a 2.12 ERA).

 With all the injuries we see now in young pitchers, and teams going above and beyond to protect them, it still seems inconceivable to allow a top-of-the-rotation arm to trot out to a position several days a week between starts.
 That said, what Ohtani has been doing with the bat over in Japan this year has to make you seriously re-consider the validity of this argument.
 This kid has said that he wants to play both ways from day one.
 He’s said that he is willing to take on the work and he’s proven that he can impact an NPB lineup while still maintaining his dominance on the hill.
-But as we have seen with past position players that come to the U.S., the offensive stats rarely translate to similar stats in MLB, and clubs usually get a somewhat diluted version of the offensive numbers seen in Japan (Ichiro being the anomaly to this opinion).
+But as we have seen with past position players that come to the United States, the offensive stats rarely translate to similar stats in Major League Baseball, and clubs usually get a somewhat diluted version of the offensive numbers seen in Japan (Ichiro Suzuki (RF, Mariners, Yankees, Marlins) being the anomaly to this opinion).